 |Fees||Look up fees|

-This subject equips students with more sophisticated language and intercultural skills to communicate about the self and other in Spanish in a wider range of social contexts.
-By the end students will be able to comprehend and produce a variety of stories and critical texts that are both informed by and cite academic research sources.
-They will have the language skills necessary to describe emotions, places and people and to use language appropriate to everyday informal and an increasing number of formal situations.
+This subject equips students with increasingly sophisticated language and intercultural skills to communicate about the self and other in Spanish in a wider range of social contexts.
+On its successful completion, students will be able to comprehend and produce a variety of stories and critical texts that are both informed by and cite academic research sources.
+They will have the language skills necessary to comprehensively describe emotions, places and people and to use language appropriate to everyday informal situations, as well as a growing number of formal situations.
 Reading authentic texts from newspapers, online sources such as blogs and social media, as well as shorter literary texts, and watching a number of award-winning short films from different Spanish-speaking countries, students will advance their in-depth knowledge in some areas of contemporary life in the Hispanic world.
 They will also learn to give their opinion, participate in debates, evaluate and report on ideas in the Spanish language, as well as showcase their growing communicative confidence in an audio-visual group project.
 Additionally, students will enhance their digital literacy and practice skills as well as a number of skills relevant to a workplace environment, such as problem-solving, teamwork, clear communication, self-evaluation, information literacy and professionalism.

 Intended learning outcomes

 On successful completion of this subject, students should be able to:

 - Write a report, narrative or argument using reasonably accurate verb mood and tense; and citing research academic sources;

 - Debate ideas with increasing variety of lexicon; and informed by academic research sources;

 - Display a good understanding of contemporary life in the Hispanic world with some in-depth knowledge of major social, political, historical and cultural issues;

 - Undertake research about Hispanic topics with increasing level of independence and critical spirit;

 - Express views and opinions on a variety of Hispanic culture topics;